Effectful composition in natural language semantics

 Abstract: Computer programs are often factored into pure components—simple, total functions from inputs to outputs—and components that may have side effects—errors, changes to memory, parallel threads, abortion of the current command, etc. In this course, we make the case that human languages are similarly organized around the give and pull of pure and effectful processes, and we’ll aim to show how denotational techniques from computer science can be leveraged to support elegant and illuminating semantic analyses of natural language phenomena.

-Day 1: Introducing functors (slides)
+Day 1: Introducing functors (NEW slides)

-Day 2: Multiple functors, automating composition (slides)
+Day 2: Multiple functors, automating composition (NEW slides)

-Day 4: From applicatives to monads (slides)
+Day 4: From applicatives to monads (NEW slides)

-Day 5: Monads decomposed (slides)
+Day 5: Monads decomposed (NEW slides)